 Upon completion of the thesis, each candidate for the PhD degree must pass a final public oral examination.

 A committee consisting of at least four members will conduct the examination.
 Three, including the committee chair, must be members of the department.
 One member must be from another department within the university.
+With the approval of the Director of Graduate Studies (or Department Chair*) and Dean of Graduate and Postdoctoral Studies, one of the committee members from the department or the other-department member can be replaced with a tenured or tenured-track faculty member from another university with academic standing comparable to Rice’s.
+When replacing the other-department member, the petition from the DGS (or Department Chair*) to the GPS must include a proper justification for that replacement.
+The justification needs to be based on the outside-Rice member bringing to the committee a level of related expertise that is beyond what would otherwise be available at Rice, including from other departments.
 The members of the committee will be announced early enough so that the candidate may discuss with them the nature of the thesis research and the contents of the thesis.

 The thesis must be made available to the members of the examining committee at least three weeks before the examination date.
 Although the examination will be concerned primarily with the candidate's thesis, the questioning may also cover other areas.
 The oral defense may be scheduled at any time except during official examination periods.

 Public announcements of the oral examinations for the doctoral degree must be made at least two weeks in advance.

 * When the DGS is on the committee